 - 1. Describe your company's practices for capturing the production quantities reported at worksheets "G-3 domestic CTM" and "G-5 Australian CTM".
+Consider using a flowchart in answering this question. - Outline the types of source documents kept by the company in relation to production quantities and how the production quantities are entered into the accounting system.
 Consider using a flowchart in answering this question.
-Our WGS ERP system tracks all production activity as a constant flow.
-Pull volume is identified by production crew and by thickness, with time stamps on when each thickness is run, while box volume is captured as crews tag the finished product coming off the line.
-Production yields are then available by thickness, which is a factor of box volume as a percentage of pull volume.
-This data is shown on the worksheet labelled "production yields". - 2.
-Outline the types of source documents kept by the company in relation to production quantities and how the production quantities are entered into the accounting system.
-Consider using a flowchart in answering this question.

-- 3. Briefly explain the reasons for any differences between: - (a) the production quantities reported at worksheet "G-3 domestic CTM" and the sales volumes reported at worksheet "D-2 domestic sales";

-[Commercial-in-confidence.
-Describes confidential accounting treatment.] - (b) the production quantities reported at worksheet "G-5 Australian CTM" and the sales volumes reported at worksheet "D-2 domestic sales".
-We do not produce the goods for Australia, so the volume listed on D-2 is the same as the volume listed on G-5. - 4.
+Production report provided by plant is used to kept in our accounting record - 3.
+Briefly explain the reasons for any differences between: - (a) the production quantities reported at worksheet "G-3 domestic CTM" and the sales volumes reported at worksheet "D-2 domestic sales"; and - (b) the production quantities reported at worksheet "G-5 Australian CTM" and the sales volumes reported at worksheet "D-2 domestic sales". - 4.
 Do you have warehousing facilities for the goods exported to Australia or sold domestically?
-Yes If no, what do you do with excess inventory?
-If yes, please outline: - (a) the volume capacity of these facilities; Our warehouse capacity is (b) the monthly amount of inventory maintained during the period; and (c) the average period of time that inventory is retained, and how this is calculated.
+If no, what do you do with excess inventory?
+If yes, please outline: - (a) the volume capacity of these facilities. - (b) the monthly amount of inventory maintained during the period; and - (c) the average period of time that inventory is retained, and how this is calculated.